All Episodes

 I mean, it's a huge story.

-ABC News actually did confront Joe Biden about this.
+Since that time, I have to give credit, ABC News actually did confront Joe Biden about this.

-Uh Joe Biden lied about it, said that there was nothing to it.
+Joe Biden lied about it, said that there was nothing to it, but they at least asked him the question.

-But you know, Sean, what I tell people in the media is imagine if the names were different.
+But, you know, Sean, what I tell people in the media is: imagine if the names were different.

-Imagine if this was, you know, President Trump and one of his sons flew over to Beijing, China on Air Force One, and one of his sons struck a deal in in an area that they had no background and experience, a billion-dollar deal.
+Imagine if this was, you know, President Trump and one of his sons flew over to Beijing, China on Air Force One, and one of his sons struck a deal in an area that they had no background and experience, a billion-dollar deal.

 Would not the media be reporting it?